-Wanting to combine both my joy for design and my desire to contribute to the mental health realm, I decided to work on a project that I could take from start to finish with the intention of providing possible solutions for problems people may face when dealing with mental health.
+Wanting to combine both my joy for design and my desire to contribute to the mental health realm, I decided to work on a project from start to finish with the intention of providing possible solutions to several problems people may face when dealing with mental health.

 Inspired by Headspace’s mission, I did some of my own research to find out the benefits behind meditation.
-After finding out that it does help with calming the mind and relieving physical tension, I decided to also incorporate “breathing” and “music” as part of the main exercise categories.
-This is to give people more options that suit them as well as being able to adjust to the amount of time they choose to spend on the exercises.
+Learning that it helps with calming the mind and relieving physical tension, I incorporated “breathing” and “music” as part of the main exercise categories.
+This is to give people more options that suit them as well as being flexible with the amount of time they spend on these exercises.

-The stigma that revolves around mental health and the very nature of the subject makes it difficult for people to reach out to others.
+The stigma around mental health makes it difficult for people to reach out to others.
 When people go through physical emergencies, such as panic or anxiety attacks, many times they are endured alone.
 When it’s over, the person is usually left depleted and most likely not in the position to want to actively seek help.

-Mindfull hopes to give both aid and the push to seek help by having an emergency care exercise that is founded on the 7-11 breathing method which is proven to help people steady themselves during such an emergency, giving the power back to them.
-The push comes from a prompt, which gives people the first step to seeking out.
+Mindfull aims to give both aid and the push to seek help by having an emergency care exercise that is founded on the 7-11 breathing method, which is proven to help people steady themselves during mental attacks, giving the power back to them.

 There are studies that show how writing can also alleviate both mental and physical pains.
-With Mindfull, journals can be created with their own entries to help organize the separate thoughts people have throughout the day.
+With Mindfull, journals can be created to help organize the separate thoughts people have throughout the day.

-Emphasizing relational accountability, I created an experience of setting reminders not just for yourself, but for others as well.
-I believe that having the push not just from a notification but also from a friend can encourage people to keep on track with their exercises.
+Emphasizing relational accountability, you can set reminders not just for yourself, but for others as well.
+I believe that having the push from a friend can encourage you to stay on track with your exercises.

-I envision the reminders being successful if they are relied on consistently for the first few weeks and then end up not being needed because people would have developed the habit to take care of themselves without the need of being reminded or pushed.
+I envision the reminders being successful if they are relied on consistently for the first few weeks and then end up not being needed because people would have developed the habit to take care of themselves without the need of being reminded.